christopherwk210/gm-bot/README.md

 │
 └── tools        // Contains build tools
     └── seed.js    // Simple node tool to seed the admin DB with sample user,
-                   // intended for front-end debugging only
+                   // intended for front-end debugging only.
+Run with `npm run seed`.
 ```

 ## Bot Rules